CPHSLab/EmpathicSchool/README.md

 # EmpathicSchool
-The notebook contains the code sections for data pre-processing, feature extraction, modeling and event detection.
+The notebook contains the code sections for data pre-processing, feature extraction, modeling and stress detection.

 The repository contains a sample subject data folder, as well as the conda and pip environment files.